Bachelor of Business Administration (BBA)

-The bachelor degree program is designed to equip you with the knowledge & understanding of the essential aspects of business theory and practice.
+The Bachelor of Business Administration degree program is designed to equip you with the knowledge & understanding of the essential aspects of business theory and practice.
 Through our courses, students are immersed in a wide-range of topics, such as Marketing, Finance, Economics, Entrepreneurship and Communication.
-Case-studies, project work, corporate visits, guest speakers and networking events are integrated in the courses allowing you to test and continually apply what you‘ve learned in the real world with companies and industry professionals.
+Case-studies, project work, corporate visits, guest speakers and networking events are integrated in the courses, along with project weeks, allowing you to test and continually apply what you‘ve learned in the real world with companies and industry professionals.

-To further refine your skill-sets needed to be a successful manager, foreign language courses and a mandatory internship, together with additional communication workshops and management seminars accompany your studies.
+To further refine the skill-set needed to be a successful manager, foreign language courses and a mandatory internship, together with additional communication workshops and management seminars accompany your studies.

 Whether global corporations, small & medium size, or family businesses – all companies are your potential employers after the successful completion of our bachelor degree program.